AnggaChelsea/AnggaChelsea/README.md

 <h2>Hallo There</h2>
 <p>
-I am Angga a graduate of information system undergraduate, I love my job as a Software Engineer, I have 2 years of experience in the field of Software Engineer, i really like learning new science, especially in the world of technology
+I am Angga a graduate of information system bachelor degree, I love my job as a Software Engineer, I have 2 years of experience in the field of Software Engineer, i really like learning new science, especially in the world of technology
 </p>